AppsFlyerSDK/segment-appsflyer-ios/README.md

 <img src="https://www.appsflyer.com/wp-content/uploads/2016/11/logo-1.svg"  width="200">

 # AppsFlyer integration for Segment.

-This is a Segment wrapper for AppsFlyer SDK framework.
+## This is a BETA version of the Segment wrapper for AppsFlyer SDK that is built with BETA version of iOS SDK v6.0.1.
+**Do not use this version on Production builds!**

 ----------
-In order for us to provide optimal support, we would kindly ask you to submit any issues to support@appsflyer.com
+🛠 In order for us to provide optimal support, we would kindly ask you to submit any issues to support@appsflyer.com

 *When submitting an issue please specify your AppsFlyer sign-up (account) email , your app ID , production steps, logs, code snippets and any additional relevant information.*